-Updated: New pics and video of 9th Generation Civic – Civic “Advance”
+Updated: New video of 9th Generation Civic – Civic “Advance”

 It was only a short while back that we gave you a preview of the upcoming Honda Civic sedan due for a worldwide launch by the fall of 2011 as the completely redesigned 9th generation 2012 model.
 As more details have poured in we can now offer you an accurate preview of what to expect when this car lands in Pakistan.

 To our knowledge Honda Atlas has already begun testing and the initial stage of assembly of this particular model.
 A few of the clear “telltale” signs are the fact that Honda are now giving some extra features to boost sales of the current model to make way for the upcoming one.
 From what we know, the upcoming model will be a well-equipped upgrade from the current 8th generation model with almost all the features of the international variant.
 While we cannot predict the exact launch dates of this model; it will be early because the current model did not see any face-lift as it is normally expected by Atlas motors.
 Our estimate is that the new model will be available by the year’s end.

 Internationally the car will be offered in three major engine configurations, the slightly revamped R18A (1.8L) with improved fuel economy figures, the 2.0 K20A (non performance variant) which will go on sale in selected countries like Malaysia & Thailand.
 And finally the lucky North Americans will see a K24A (2.4L variant) dubbed the Si, which will be the high revving evil twin to the sober 1.8L trim.
 The Civic is also getting an “Hf” variant, which will not make its way to Pakistan.
 It is mostly an aerodynamically tuned model that offers slightly better fuel economy (41mpg vs. 40mpg).